Top 10 #Adulting Tips on Budgeting

 2. 90% || 10% Savings Rule

 One popular savings tip among financial experts for getting started on building your savings is the 90%/10% rule.
-This method involves trying to try to live on less than 90% of what you make and put 10% into savings.
+This method involves trying to live on less than 90% of what you make and put 10% into savings.
 Sometimes this can be difficult, but it’s a target reference point to consider when your first couple of paychecks come in and expenses start going out.

 3. 50/20/10/10 Rule (ideal budget)